ryot4/sidenote/README.md

     $ sidenote -d ~/Documents/notes ls  # List notes in ~/Documents/notes.

-### Dotfiles are ignored

-You cannot use filenames beginning with a dot (`.`), and such files are ignored by `ls` subcommand.

-    $ sidenote edit .test
-    error: path .test contains dotfile
-    $ sidenote edit dir/.test
-    error: path dir/.test contains dotfile

-    $ git --git-dir=$(sidenote path)/.git init -q  # Initialize the Git repository to put notes under version control.
-    $ sidenote ls                                  # This does not list .notes/.git.

 ### Share the same notes directory from multiple working directories

 With `init -l`, you can refer the same directory from multiple working directories: